drhelius/grpc-demo/README.md

         cpu: "0.1"
 ```

-- This data structure can modeled in Go like this:
+- This data structure looks like this in Go:

 ```go
 // DemoServicesSpec defines the desired state of DemoServices